EDUC 4202 - Student Teacher Interaction (UG)

 Learning Activities Summary

-Schedule Week Lecture Hours 1 Lecture Hour 2 Seminar Tutorial Week 1 Introduction to effective teaching and learning.
+Schedule Week Seminar Lecture Hour 1 Lecture 2 Tutorial Week 1 Introduction to effective teaching and learning.
 Overview of course.
 Stages of teacher development.
 Different teacher styles.
 Characteristics of the student and teacher relationship.
 Promoting Positive Behaviour in the Classroom.
 Teaching through Relationship and Success.
 Introduce preventative, supportive and corrective techniques of classroom practice.
-None Introductory tutorial.
-Week 2 Promoting Positive Behaviour in the Classroom.
+Promoting Positive Behaviour in the Classroom.
 Teaching through Relationship and Success.
-Introduce preventative, supportive and corrective techniques of classroom practice (continued).
-The adolescent in development.
+Introduce preventative, supportive and corrective techniques of classroom practice.
+Praise & Preparation.
+The importance of using positive praise and employing extensive preparation.
+Groups will be allocated for classroom simulations in Week’s 3, 5 & 7.
+Week 2 The adolescent in development.
 Puberty and adolescence.
 Identity formation and personal development.
 Humanistic approaches.
-Language In the Classroom Part 1 Praise & Preparation.
-The importance of using positive praise and employing extensive preparation.
-Week 3 Preventative approaches.
+Preventative approaches.
 Building a Repertoire of Teaching Strategies.
 Taxonomies.
 Learning Styles/cycles.
 Developmental perspectives on cognition and effective learning.
+Developmental perspectives on cognition and effective learning.
 Piaget’s stage theory of cognitive development.
 Vygotsky’s zone of proximal development.
-Language In the Classroom Part 2 The Need for Structure.
+The Need for Structure.
 The importance of good lesson structure and keeping students on task.
-Week 4 Preventative approaches continued.
+Week 3 Preventative approaches continued.
 Creating and Sustaining Interest with your Students.
 Alternative Cognitive Views on Learning.
 Introduce supportive approaches.
 Differentiated approaches to teaching.
-Gardner’s Multiple Intelligence.
-Kersey Type Indicator.
-No seminar Private Group work Class room simulation.
+Gardner’s Multiple Intelligence and VA(R)K. The MBTI and Kersey Type Indicator.
+Differentiated approaches to teaching.
+Gardner’s Multiple Intelligence and VA(R)K. The MBTI and Kersey Type Indicator (continued).
+Class room simulation.
 Teach in groups of 5 colleagues.
-Week 5 Planning and preparation for the positive classroom environment.
+This simulation will target managing student behaviour.
+Week 4 No Seminar Language in the Classroom.
+Part 1 Language in the Classroom.
+Part 1 Attention Seekers.
+How to use motivation and interest to drive the lesson and bring in attention seekers.
+Week 5 No Seminar Language in the Classroom.
+Part 2 Language in the Classroom.
+Part 2 No Tutorial.
+In your own time: Prepare and deliver a 5 minute lesson.
+Concentrate this time on your language use to greet, introduce and set the task.
+The task content is your choice, but the format must be a class discussion.
+You may record in digital format for inclusion within your e-portfolio.
+Further scaffolding will be provided in lectures of week 4 & 5, and the online tool 1.
+Week 6 Planning and preparation for the positive classroom environment.
 Supportive continued and introduce corrective approach of classroom management.
 Mental Health.
 Promoting good mental health.
 Developing resilience as teachers and students.
 Depression, bullying and harassment in the school and classroom context.
-No seminar Private Group work Class room simulation.
-Teach in groups of 5 colleagues.
-Week 6 Recap of preventative and supportive strategies.
+Recap of preventative and supportive strategies.
 Introduce corrective approaches of classroom management.
-Character and values education.
+Intervening with off-task chatter.
+How a teacher can resist being drawn off-task.
+Week 7 Chronic, long term behavioural issues and possible intervention strategies.
+Chronic, long term behavioural issues and possible intervention strategies.
+Chronic, long term behavioural issues and possible intervention strategies.
+Class room simulation II.
+Again teach in groups of 5.
+This simulation delivers the lesson you developed in Week 5.
+Week 8 Character and values education.
 Role of feelings in Education.
 Schools as Institutions or Communities.
-No seminar Private Group work Intervening with off-task chatter.
-How a teacher can resist being drawn off-task.
-Week 7 Neuroscience and Education.
+Neuroscience and Education.
 Implications of recent advances in brain studies for education.
 Creativity and the Imagination.
 The key 21st century learning outcome for education.
-Review of Language in the Classroom.
-Part 1 Using play, creativity and imagination in the classroom to motivate and foster engagement Week 8 Chronic, long term behavioural issues and possible intervention strategies.
-Chronic, long term behavioural issues and possible intervention strategies (continued).
-Review of Language in the Classroom.
-Part 2 Chronic, long term behavioural issues and possible intervention strategies (continued).
+Preparation for teaching practice.

 Specific Course RequirementsNot Applicable